Background information

 Exceptions

-• A vertical variation of the logo for use in spaces too small for the standard horizontal version.
+• A vertical version of the logo is available for use in spaces too small for the standard horizontal version.

-• A version with an enlarged wordmark for use on building façades.
+• A version with an enlarged wordmark is available for use on buildings.

-Variations of the logo are available upon request.
+Other versions of the logo are available upon request